 "I took this job because I wanted to help kids," said one Bronx caseworker, who was responsible for close to 30 families in September.
 "I thought I could make a difference.
 In all reality, I'm not, because I'm overwhelmed."

 As part of a larger package of reforms, ACS has taken several steps to bring caseloads down, including hiring hundreds of new caseworkers and offering more opportunities for ongoing training.
 "Caseloads are something that we are really focused on and always looking to improve," says Eric Ferrero, ACS's deputy commissioner of external affairs.

 In the neighborhoods where ACS is most active, however, it is notoriously difficult to keep caseworkers on the job.
 Because of fast and frequent turnover, the busiest ACS offices nearly always include a significant number of trainees, who work with just a few families at a time.
-As a result, more experienced workers at those offices might carry caseloads well above 20 families, according to multiple ACS caseworkers, who spoke on condition of anonymity.
+As a result, published averages obscure the reality for more experienced workers.
+“We call it funny math,” the Bronx caseworker said.

 ACS employs approximately 1,300 investigative caseworkers—formally known as child protective specialists—distributed among neighborhood-based field offices across the five boroughs.
 When someone reports a New York City parent or caregiver to the State-run child abuse and neglect hotline, it's a caseworker's job to show up at the family’s door and figure out what’s going on.